peteroupc/peteroupc.github.io/estimation.md

 2. (Calculate the sample size.)
 Calculate the sample size _n_, depending on the distribution the stream takes and the function _f_.
 3. (Calculate _f_ of the sample mean.)
 Get _n_ samples from the stream, sum them, then divide the sum by _n_, then call the result _&mu;_.
 Return _f_(_&mu;_).

-Then the table below shows how the necessary sample size _n_ can be determined.
+Then the following table shows how the necessary sample size _n_ can be determined.

 | Stream's distribution | Property of _f_ | Sample size |
   ---- | ---- | ---- |